rmuit/file-indexer/README.md

 # PathProcessor / FileIndexer             [![Build Status](https://api.travis-ci.com/rmuit/file-indexer.svg?branch=master)](https://travis-ci.com/rmuit/file-indexer)

-PathProcessor is a base class that allows iterating recursively through files and subdirectories, and performs an action on them.
+PathProcessor is a base class for your PHP application, that allows iterating recursively through files and subdirectories, and performs an action on them.
 The action in PathProcessor is 'nothing' (because its processFile() definition is empty) and can be defined by subclasses.

 See the code of PathProcessor and SubpathProcessor, and see PathRemover for a simple example.
 For several configuration settings (like whether symlinks are